syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Summaries.md

 ![Windows forms datagrid showing formatting summary for row](SfDataGrid_Summaries_UG_images/summaries20.png)

-### On demand summary calculation for group and caption summary
+### On-demand summary calculation for group and caption summary

-You can calculate the Caption and Group summary on-demand by setting [sfDataGrid.SummaryCalculationMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SummaryCalculationMode.html) as ‘CalculationMode.OnDemandCaptionSummary’ or ‘CalculationMode.OnDemandGroupSummary’.
-You can set this property when you are loading more number of summary columns on summary row or more number of group summaries to improve loading performance.
-On-demand summary calculation will calculate summaries for the summary rows which are visible and summaries for other rows will be calculated only when it comes into view.
+You can calculate the caption and group summaries on-demand by setting the [sfDataGrid.SummaryCalculationMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SummaryCalculationMode.html) property to ‘CalculationMode.OnDemandCaptionSummary’ or ‘CalculationMode.OnDemandGroupSummary’.
+You can set this property when loading more number of summary columns on summary row or more number of group summaries to improve loading performance.
+The on-demand summary calculation calculates summaries for the summary rows that are visible, and summaries for other rows will be calculated only when it comes into view.

 {% tabs %}
 {% highlight c# %}